 Bio

-Doug Becht (b.
-1985 in Cleveland, Ohio; lives and works near Wooster, Ohio) is a contemporary painter best known for his distinctive approach influenced by Pop Art, Neo Expressionism, and a hint of cubism.
-His artworks delve into life, the human experience, nostalgia, and modern society.
+Douglas Becht (b.
+1985 in Cleveland, Ohio; lives and works near Wooster, Ohio) is a contemporary mixed media artist best known for his distinctive approach influenced by Pop Art, Neo Expressionism, and a hint of cubism.
+His artworks delve into the human experience, nostalgia, and modern society.

 Artist Statement